 If there seems to be no way around an overly taxing schedule, be proactive and explore other nursing options.
 Remember, putting yourself at risk is counterproductive, both to your own health and that of your patients.

-You can realize your God-given potential while you are impacting society as a whole for good.
+This sense of support can also help you maintain focus on the numerous benefits of being a nurse, including the profession’s ultimate goal of providing care that can improve patient lives.
+You can realize your God-given potential while impacting society as a whole for good.
 Meeting the challenges of nursing takes a special individual, one who is committed to providing the highest level of care to patients while also continuing to grow professionally and personally.

 Overcoming Challenges in Nursing with an MSN

 Advanced degrees offer more options, especially for nurses.
 If you’re interested in a more autonomous role, consider an online Master of Science in Nursing (MSN) degree.

 In Spring Arbor University’s online MSN program, students can choose from the following tracks:

 - MSN- Nurse Practitioner (Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, Primary Care Pediatric Nurse Practitioner or Adult-Gerontology Nurse Practitioner)

 There are also bridge programs available for students who do not yet hold a bachelor’s in nursing but want to pursue a master’s degree.

 Spring Arbor University’s enriching curriculum combines the knowledge of medical and diagnostic practices with cultivating compassion that stems from the Christian faith.

 Nursing students will become proficient in applying a holistic approach to treating patients as whole persons, not merely an impersonal mass of unrelated symptoms.